Adjoining this, Jedaiah son of Harumaph made repairs opposite his house, and Hattush son of Hashabneiah made repairs next to him.

 It is my responsibility to love and demonstrate Jesus to those I work with.

 You have to work your wall.

+What’s scary is sometimes we completely miss what has been broken until a Nehemiah comes to remind us.
+Broken walls exist all around us.
 It is time we quit looking past the broken places in the wall right in front of us.
 It is time we work our walls.